zidarsk8/ggrc-core/docs/source/frontend/modals.rst

 adds/removes items into ``_pending_joins``.
 These pending joins are then handled in ``deferred-mapper`` component.

-``ggrc_modal_connector`` Component used for mapping audits inside modals.
-Double layer of indirection in this case because context is not yet available when we are creating a new audit.
-When autocomplete selects a person the app is using ``this.scope.changes`` to handle the double deferred.
-Otherwise we just ``mark_for_addition`` (adding responses). ``data-object-source`` used for picker additions.
-``.ui-autocomplete-input`` we listen on this for when a new object is created in the mapping modal.
-That object is created even if we cancel the modal.

 .. _mapping-and-global-search:

 Mapping and global search modals: